jjgraphix/KlipperSettingsPlugin/README.md

 ### How to Use

 Once installed, the Klipper Settings category will initially be hidden but should show up at the bottom of the setting visibility preferences.
 If they don't appear, try selecting the "All" settings preset.
 Enable visibility of every settings to ensure it's working then hide whatever you don't plan to use.
-I suggest leaving visibility enabled for settings like the "Apply Suggested Settings" preset option as they will only become visible for specific settings.
+I suggest leaving visibility enabled for checkbox settings like the _Apply Suggested Settings_ preset option since they only become visible for specific settings.

-Read setting tooltips for additional help with current features.
+<strong>Read setting tooltips for additional help with current features.</strong>

 <details><summary><em>List of Supported Klipper Settings</em></summary><br>
   <strong>Read tooltips to understand why some settings can have negative values.</strong><br/><br/>